VasilyYa/PHP_LARAVEL_TEST/Readme.md

-# PHP MySQL Apache PHPMyAdmin Dockerized
+## PHP MySQL Apache PHPMyAdmin Dockerized

-# Front controller settings were made by '.htaccess' ('mod_rewrite' module).
+## Front controller settings were made by '.htaccess' ('mod_rewrite' module).

-# DocumentRoot was set to './html' directory.
+## DocumentRoot was set to './html' directory.
 PHP code is in './html' directory.

+## RESTfull API described in './html/readme.md'

-# Test task for Laravel course completed by Vasily Yakovina
+### Test task for Laravel course completed by Vasily Yakovina